CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ```
 ## Glossary

-* **availability** - Data specifying which tiles/subtrees/contents are available within a single subtree.
-This helps prevent unnecessary network requests.
+* **availability** - Data specifying which tiles/subtrees/contents exist within a single subtree.
-* **available tile** - A tile that exists in the dataset.
-* **boolean array** - An array of boolean values.
 * **bounding volume** - The spatial extent enclosing a tile or a tile's content, as defined in the [3D Tiles specification](https://github.com/CesiumGS/3d-tiles/tree/master/specification#bounding-volumes).
-* **bitstream** - A boolean array stored as a sequence of bits rather than bytes.
+* **boolean bitstream** - A boolean array stored as a sequence of bits rather than bytes.
 * **child subtree** - A subtree reachable from an available tile in the bottommost row of a subtree.
-* **child subtree availability** - Information about what child subtrees are available.
-* **content availability** - Information about which tiles have an associated content file within a single subtree.
-* **explicit tiling** - Describing a tileset by providing information about every tile.
-* **implicit tiling** - Describing a tileset by describing the hierarchical structure in binary rather than in JSON.
+* **implicit tiling** - Describing a tileset using recursive subdivision.
-* **octree** - A 3D tiling scheme that divides each cuboid into 8 smaller cuboids.
+* **octree** - A 3D subdivision scheme that divides each bounding volume into 8 smaller bounding volumes along the midpoint of the `x`, `y`, and `z` axes.
-* **quadtree** - A 2D tiling scheme that divides each rectangle into 4 smaller rectangles.
+* **quadtree** - A 2D subdivision scheme that divides each bounding volume into 4 smaller bounding volume along the midpoint of the `x` and `y` axes.
-* **root tile** - The topmost tile in a tileset tree.
-* **subtree** - A fixed-depth section of the tileset tree used to break large tilesets into manageable pieces.
+* **subtree** - A fixed-size section of the tileset tree used to break large tilesets into manageable pieces.
 * **subtree file** - A JSON file storing information about a specific subtree.
-* **subtree node** - A node in a subtree, regardless of whether there is an available tile there.
 * **template URI** - A URI pattern containing tile coordinates for directly addressing tiles.
-* **tile** - A tile as described in the Cesium 3D Tiles 1.0 specification.
+* **tile** - A division of space that may contain content.
-* **tile availability** - Information about which tiles exist within a single subtree.
-* **tileset** - A tileset as described in the Cesium 3D Tiles 1.0 specification.
+* **tileset** - A hierarchical collection of tiles.
-* **tileset JSON** - A JSON file describing a tileset, as described in the Cesium 3D Tiles 1.0 specification.
+* **tileset JSON** - A JSON file describing a tileset, as described in the [Cesium 3D Tiles 1.0 specification](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tileset-json).
-* **tiling scheme** - A well-defined method for subdividing a bounding volume into a hierarchy of tiles.
+* **subdivision scheme** - A recursive pattern of dividing a parent tile into smaller children tiles occupying the same area.
+This is done by uniformly dividing the bounding volume of the parent tile.
-* **unavailable tile** - A region of space that does not contain a tile.

 ## Examples